rlucente-se-jboss/ocp-on-nuc/README.md

 # ocp-on-nuc
+## Why put OpenShift Container Platform on a NUC?
+Well, why not?
+But the compelling reason for me is that I need more resources to run some of the expansive examples with OpenShift.
+My Macbook is limited to 16 GB RAM so I don't have enough to allocate to a minishift virtual machine.
+I suppose I could host my demos in the cloud but that isn't always feasible for me and I'm no fan of the monthly bill.
+This solution gives me a portable environment to take anywhere to show off OCP features.
+Plus it looks cool.

 Use these instructions, adapted from [Grant Shipley's excellent OpenShift Origin instructions](https://github.com/gshipley/installcentos), to run OpenShift Container Platform on an Intel NUC.

+## Get the Hardware
-The specific hardware is an Intel NUC mini PC kit NUC6i7KYK (e.g. Skull Canyon).
+The specific hardware is an Intel NUC mini PC kit NUC6i7KYK (e.g.
+Skull Canyon).

 ![My Little NUC](my-intel-nuc.png)